Public Management

 Assessment

-Students will submit an assignment in each module and take examinations in April.
+Students will submit two assignments and take examinations in April.

 How To Apply